vetsin/code-jam-2025/README.md

 - Follow <https://www.conventionalcommits.org/en/v1.0.0/>.
 - Make all edits to the main branch via pull requests (squash merge).
-  - During the jam, feel free to approve your own PR for the sake of development speed.
+  - Feel free to approve your own PR for the sake of development speed.